-Of the 38 patients who were either transferred or rerouted to an ED, 25 were treated in an ED and released.
+Of the 53 patients who were either transferred or rerouted to an ED, 32 were treated in an ED and released.
 Four patients were medically cleared in the ED and transferred to a psychiatric ED.
-Three patients were admitted to a hospital for inpatient medical care.
+Seven patients were admitted to a hospital for inpatient medical care.
 One inpatient admission was due to acute alcohol withdrawal symptoms that could not be controlled in the ED.
-Another was due to a low level of oxygen in the blood, and a third was due to chest pain with history of a heart problem.
-Five patients left an ED's waiting room without being seen.
-The disposition of one patient is unknown.
+Others were due to a low level of oxygen in the blood, chest pain with history of a heart problem, exacerbation of chronic obstructive pulmonary disease and aspiration pneumonia.
+Six patients left an ED's waiting room without being seen.
+The disposition of four patients is unknown.

-None of the eight patients that CP019 enrolled during the third quarter of 2019 were transferred to an ED within six hours of admission to Los Angeles' Sobering Center or rerouted to an ED.
+None of the 96 patients that Los Angeles' Alternate Destination - Sobering Center project has enrolled were transferred to an ED within six hours of admission to the sobering center or rerouted to an ED.

-San Francisco's Alternate Destination - Sobering Center project has reduced the number of intoxicated persons transported to an ED.
+San Francisco and Los Angeles' Alternate Destination - Sobering Center project has reduced the number of intoxicated persons transported to an ED.
 Interviews with project leaders indicate that one of the greatest benefits of treating these clients in the sobering center is that the sobering center social workers are better able to connect clients with medical detoxification, social services, case management services and permanent housing.
 EDs have social workers, but they are not able to focus exclusively on intoxicated patients.
-In addition, the sobering center is equipped to provide withdrawal management for patients if a bed is available in a medical detoxification center, which helps patients cope with withdrawal and increases their willingness to complete detoxification.
+In addition, the sobering center is equipped to provide withdrawal management for patients if a bed is available in a